Amay12Singh/Meesho_Data_Challenge/README.md

 For directly using the prediction part of code :
 1. You need to define test image directory and test.csv paths, at the start of the code indicated by the comment.
 2. The models are saved at "https://drive.google.com/drive/folders/1Ns17cJCJGXbyW_7zIFmN-7-AtUJzSZOG?usp=drive_link"
 3. The folder contains model files for each of the 5 category (Men Tshirts, Sarees, Kurtis, Women Tshirts, Women Tops & Tunics) in the 3 model (EfficientNetV2S, Xception, InceptionResnetV2) files.
+There is also a file for encoders of each category.
 4. Specify the paths correctly in the Prediction_ensemble code for each model and encoder for each category after downloading the model files.
 5. Run the code, and it should generate a Submission.csv file.